What does an Addiction Counselor in Maryland do? What is Their Job Role?

 Clinical Supervision Explained

-Clinical supervision means you are working as a counselor under the guidance of a Board approved licensed professional.
+Clinical supervision means you are working as a substance abuse counselor under the guidance of a Board approved licensed professional.
 Your clinical supervisor will be responsible for verifying your work hours and experience to the Board when you are ready to apply for each exam level so correctly tracking your work hours is one of the most important parts of their role.
 In addition to logging your clinical experience hours your supervisor is charged with:

 Establishing a written contract for supervision before beginning supervision